ilshad/ldf/README.md

-# LDF - Linked Data Formats in Clojure/ClojureScript
+# LDF - Linked Data Formats for Clojure/ClojureScript

 This library aims to provide a bidirectional bridge between 2 worlds:
 RDF/Linked Data and EDN/Clojure.

 ## Features

-- EDN Namespaces and RDF Prefixes
+- Mapping between keyword namespaces and RDF prefixes

-	In RDF/Turtle the IRI is the identity.
-With this library, you can use	simple and qualified keywords as internal identifiers,	but only for those URI namespaces where you want to do that.
-So the prefixes in Turtle IRIs are external, but namespaces in EDN keywords are internal things and they are not interfering with each other.
+	In RDF, the IRI is the identity.
+In EDN, you can use simple or qualified keywords as their internal representations, but only for those RDF prefixes where you have reason to do that.
+In other words, IRI prefixes are external, but namespaces for keywords are internal.
+	They are not interfering with each other.

-	In practice, you do not want to convert all the IRIs into keywords, and especially, you do not want to convert IRI prefixes into namespaces for keywords (and vice versa), but:
+	In practice, we are not going to convert all the IRIs into keywords, and their RDF prefixes into Clojure namespaces, and vice versa.
+	Instead:

-	- only some namespaces
+	- we need only some prefixes (probably, very few of them) to map to the namespaces for qualified keywords.

-	- external prefixes should not determine how internal namespaces look like and vice versa.
+	- prefixes should not determine how namespaces look like and vice versa.

-	- moreover, it is not necessary that input Turtle document will have prefixes at all.
+	- moreover, it is not necessary that an input Turtle document will have prefixes at all.
+But we still can use qualified keywords by "extracting" part of IRI and creating a namespace for that part.

-- Terse format for collections
+- Handling terse format for collections

-	Well-constructed RDF/Turtle document implies to reduce triples into trees with predicate lists and object lists.
+	A well-constructed RDF/Turtle document implies to reduce triples into trees with nested predicate lists and object lists.
 But when we work with data, we do not need that.
 All we need	are	simple
-	triples: subject, predicate, object.
-So the parser flattens	these trees and constructor builds the trees for us.
+	triples: subject, predicate and object.
+So the parser flattens these trees.
+On the other hand, the encoder builds the trees for us.

+- Handling trees of Blank Node Property Lists

+	RDF/Turtle allows Blank Node Property Lists to create nested data structures.
+The parser transforms everything into a flat list of
+	triples: subject, predicate and object, creating temporary identifiers	for anonymous entities, so we can handle them as datalog-like statements.
+On the other hand, the encoder builds such terse trees from our data.

 - Isomorphic and bidirectional

 	The same syntax and semantics both on frontend and backend, both for parsing input documents and producing output documents.

-- Precise coverage of the standard

-	If a library covers 99% of the standard, these other uncovered 1% of the features will constantly arise as issues.

 ## Status